 The first thing you should do now is keeping them safe from attacks and other harm.
 The dinosaur babies have a low health and will flee any fight, so make sure you put them somewhere where no others can get to it.
 Furthermore, the babies will require food to grow so stack up on those berries / raw meat and get going.

-In the first stadium, your baby dino will need to be hand fed.
+In the first stage, your baby dino will need to be hand fed.
 You should check up on your baby dino regularly as it will need food often.
 The best approach is to feed the baby dino until it eats something, but its food won’t go up anymore; at that point you have reached its food cap.
 What you do now is wait for a while and feed it a berry or some meat when the food drops.
 So say the baby dino has its food capped at 600, then just wait till it drops to 500 and feed it until it is back at its cap (or if you are brave enough, let it drop a bit more).

 When your little dino reaches the juvenile stage, it will also be able to feed from throughs, however be careful: when placing it near a trough, the little dino will eat all the food in a matter of minutes as it is always hungry (it is capped on its food, but since this cap is lower than the total food it will think it’s ‘hungry’ and eat).
 So manually giving it food might at this point still be a good approach.